amelinagzz/GIFmaker/README.md

 **Step 3 - Live View**

 To see the result click on the second option from the three buttons at the top right corner.
 It looks like a Venn Diagram.
-Ask if you can’t find it.
+Ask if you can’t find it, but it should al ready be selected.
 This will open the Live View.

 Now click the play button at lower left corner and see your GIF come to life.